imagej/imagej.github.io/_pages/develop/maven.md

 # Depending on libraries outside the core repositories

-If you need to depend on a library that is not present in either Maven Central or the SciJava Maven repository, first double check the project's web site for any documentation on using their library with Maven.
+If you need to depend on a library that is not present in either Maven Central or the SciJava Maven repository, first double check the project's website for any documentation on using their library with Maven.
 They might provide their own public Maven repository which you could use instead (by [adding a `<repository>` to the `<repositories>` section of your POM](https://maven.apache.org/guides/mini/guide-multiple-repositories.html)).

 If there are no public repositories containing your dependency, you have two options: